skip to content

 What to keep off your plate to keep your T high.

 Does your libido lag these days?
 Are you unable to find the strength to get up in the morning and build out a great day ahead?
-Can’t focus on your job or initiate some quality time with friends or family?
-There’s a very good chance you’re experiencing symptoms of low testosterone, also known as hypogonadism.
-What lowers testosterone?
-Life’s day-to-day stress does the trick for some people, but so can your diet.
-Meaning: You may be consuming what can best be described as testosterone-killing foods.
+Can’t focus on your job or initiate quality time with friends or family?
+If so, there’s a chance you’re experiencing symptoms of low testosterone, also known as hypogonadism.

 Specifically, what sustenance can be classified as food that lowers testosterone?
 We know of 11 that may send your T levels plunging.
 Swap them out for testosterone-boosting fare and your T levels will thank you.